 03.01 Director, Division of Reactor Oversight (DRO), Office of Nuclear Reactor Regulation (NRR)

-Oversees implementation of the annual ROP implementation audits.
+Oversees implementation of the annual ROP implementation audits, such as attending the ROP implementation audit entrance and/or exit meeting, and/or observing portions of the onsite audit.

 Reviews and concurs on the final report containing results of the annual ROP implementation audit.

-Reviews the charter for the annual ROP implementation audit.
+Reviews and concurs on the charter for the annual ROP implementation audit.

-03.02 Regional Directors, Branch Chiefs, and Staff, Division of Reactor Safety, Reactor Projects, and
+03.02 Regional Directors, Branch Chiefs, and Staff, Division of Reactor Safety, Division of Reactor Projects, Division of Operating Reactor Safety, and Division of Radiological Safety and Security

 Ensure applicable regional data is collected and submitted to facilitate the ROP implementation audit.

-Help coordinate the ROP implementation audit team’s office visit and provide office and meeting space for the team.
+Help coordinate the ROP implementation audit team’s office visit and provide office and meeting space for the audit team.

 Provide input for selection of the ROP implementation audit focus areas.

+Review the ROP implementation audit results for regional applicability and document the conclusions and any resulting regional actions in a response memorandum.

 Provide staff for the ROP implementation audit team, as requested by DRO.

+Reviews and concurs on the final report containing results of the annual ROP implementation audit for their region.

-03.0 Chief, Reactor Inspection Branch (IRIB)
+03.03 Chief, Reactor Inspection Branch (IRIB)